MongoDB (NASDAQ:MDB) Updates FY 2023 Earnings Guidance

-MongoDB (NASDAQ:MDB – Get Rating) last posted its quarterly earnings results on Tuesday, March 8th.
-The company reported ($0.09) earnings per share for the quarter, beating the consensus estimate of ($1.26) by $1.17.
-MongoDB had a negative return on equity of 66.70% and a negative net margin of 35.12%.
-The firm had revenue of $266.50 million for the quarter, compared to analyst estimates of $243.42 million.
-During the same period in the previous year, the firm earned ($1.01) earnings per share.
-MongoDB’s quarterly revenue was up 55.8% on a year-over-year basis.
-On average, equities analysts predict that MongoDB will post -5.33 earnings per share for the current year.
+MongoDB (NASDAQ:MDB – Get Rating) last announced its earnings results on Tuesday, March 8th.
+The company reported ($0.09) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.26) by $1.17.
+The company had revenue of $266.50 million during the quarter, compared to analysts’ expectations of $243.42 million.
+MongoDB had a negative net margin of 35.12% and a negative return on equity of 66.70%.
+The firm’s quarterly revenue was up 55.8% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted ($1.01) earnings per share.
+As a group, analysts expect that MongoDB will post -5.33 EPS for the current fiscal year.

-In other MongoDB news, CEO Dev Ittycheria sold 11,646 shares of the company’s stock in a transaction dated Monday, January 3rd.
-The shares were sold at an average price of $515.05, for a total transaction of $5,998,272.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Charles M. Hazard, Jr. sold 1,666 shares of MongoDB stock in a transaction dated Tuesday, March 1st.
-The stock was sold at an average price of $382.87, for a total value of $637,861.42.
+In related news, insider Thomas Bull sold 2,500 shares of the firm’s stock in a transaction on Thursday, March 31st.
+The stock was sold at an average price of $444.14, for a total value of $1,110,350.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Dev Ittycheria sold 33,692 shares of MongoDB stock in a transaction on Thursday, February 10th.
+The shares were sold at an average price of $449.01, for a total value of $15,128,044.92.
 The disclosure for this sale can be found here.
-Insiders have sold 180,362 shares of company stock valued at $75,246,152 in the last ninety days.
-Company insiders own 7.40% of the company’s stock.
+Insiders sold 160,782 shares of company stock worth $65,112,193 in the last 90 days.
+7.40% of the stock is currently owned by corporate insiders.

-Several hedge funds have recently modified their holdings of the company.
-Vista Equity Partners Management LLC bought a new stake in shares of MongoDB during the fourth quarter valued at approximately $23,454,000.
-Parametric Portfolio Associates LLC boosted its stake in MongoDB by 24.7% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 72,813 shares of the company’s stock worth $38,543,000 after buying an additional 14,435 shares in the last quarter.
-Deutsche Bank AG increased its holdings in MongoDB by 17.1% in the 4th quarter.
-Deutsche Bank AG now owns 92,345 shares of the company’s stock valued at $48,883,000 after buying an additional 13,509 shares during the period.
-Allstate Corp raised its stake in shares of MongoDB by 255.7% in the 4th quarter.
-Allstate Corp now owns 6,040 shares of the company’s stock valued at $3,197,000 after buying an additional 4,342 shares in the last quarter.
-Finally, California State Teachers Retirement System lifted its holdings in shares of MongoDB by 2.8% during the 4th quarter.
-California State Teachers Retirement System now owns 105,540 shares of the company’s stock worth $55,868,000 after acquiring an additional 2,883 shares during the period.
-Institutional investors own 89.57% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the stock.
+California State Teachers Retirement System raised its holdings in shares of MongoDB by 2.8% in the fourth quarter.
+California State Teachers Retirement System now owns 105,540 shares of the company’s stock valued at $55,868,000 after buying an additional 2,883 shares during the last quarter.
+Deutsche Bank AG increased its position in MongoDB by 17.1% in the fourth quarter.
+Deutsche Bank AG now owns 92,345 shares of the company’s stock worth $48,883,000 after purchasing an additional 13,509 shares during the period.
+Parametric Portfolio Associates LLC increased its position in MongoDB by 24.7% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 72,813 shares of the company’s stock worth $38,543,000 after purchasing an additional 14,435 shares during the period.
+Vista Equity Partners Management LLC acquired a new stake in MongoDB in the fourth quarter worth about $23,454,000.
+Finally, Allstate Corp increased its position in MongoDB by 255.7% in the fourth quarter.
+Allstate Corp now owns 6,040 shares of the company’s stock worth $3,197,000 after purchasing an additional 4,342 shares during the period.
+89.57% of the stock is owned by institutional investors and hedge funds.

 MongoDB, Inc engages in the development and provision of a general-purpose database platform.
 The firm’s products include MongoDB Enterprise Advanced, MongoDB Atlas and Community Server.
 It also offers professional services including consulting and training.
 The company was founded by Eliot Horowitz, Dwight A.